 Kinsmen Express Train

 Learn about some of the wild and wonderful animals at the Zoo from a trained tour guide while you ride in comfort on the wheelchair-accessible Kinsmen Express.
 Boasting more than 80 species of animals, we are the only Zoo in Saskatchewan accredited by Canada's Accredited Zoos and Aquariums (CAZA).
-Open from May - September
+Open from June - September Long Weekend.

 |July/Aug:||10am-6pm week days

 Why are trees important to the prairies?
 Can pythons close their eyes?
 Visit the Knights of Columbus Discovery Centre inside the Affinity Learning Centre for animals, historical and interactive displays.